 Turkey has always been unhappy with the presence of Kurds in north-eastern Syria bordering its border.
 In many areas, there is a crisis of identity in front of the Kurds.
 Kurdish people are facing discrimination and have to face attacks in these countries.
 For example, in Turkey, the Kurds are called as "Pahadi Turks".
 There is a ban on wearing their own traditional costumes, speaking their language and naming their children Kurdish.
-Kurdish people constitute the largest racial minority community in Turkey and about 20 percent of Turkey's population is Kurdish.
+Kurdish people constitute the largest racial minority community in Turkey, and about 20% of Turkey's population is Kurdish.
 That's why Turkey hates them because they are different from other Turkish people.

 Another reason was that in 2017, In Iraq, the Kurds have voted on a referendum to create a separate country, Kurdistan.
 There is news that a large number of Kurds have participated in this referendum.
-However, he government of Iraq has declared it illegal.
+However, the government of Iraq has declared it illegal.
 On the other hand, the United States and the United Nations have not supported it.
 Neighbouring countries Turkey and Iran fear that this will inspire Kurds to secede here as well.
 Both countries are strongly opposing this referendum and are very cautious about the whole event.

 Why Kurdistan will remain a dream for Kurdish people?

 The fight that started over United Kurdistan has been divided into several organizations today.
-There is no single central organization of Kurds divided in such areas.
+There is no single central organization of Kurds divided into such areas.
 Different organizations are fighting for Kurdistan in different countries.

 Leave a comment